 In terms of military capability, the Mainland is currently no match for the U.S. If a war breaks out between the Mainland and the U.S. today, there is no question that the U.S. will win readily, but it will possibly also suffer a significant loss of lives.
-The Mainland has a minimally sufficient second strike capability as a deterrent to a potential nuclear attack by the U.S. (or any other country).
+The Mainland has a minimally sufficient second-strike capability as a deterrent to a potential nuclear attack by the U.S. (or any other country).
 The Mainland is committed to a "no first use" policy as far as nuclear arms are concerned.
 However, the potential outcome of a war between the Mainland and the U.S. is so unthinkably devastating to both sides that it is most unlikely to occur.
 It is therefore in the best interests of both the Mainland and the U.S. to avoid the so-called "Thucydides Trap".
+But a war between an established power and a rising power is not inevitable-an example was the rise of the former Soviet Union since the Second World War, which only resulted in a cold war, even though the Soviet Union's rise did not last long.